dialectlabs/docs/docs/alerts/push-notifications/receive-push-notifications.md

 - `⁠fcmToken`: Firebase Cloud Messaging token from the [FCM SDK](https://firebase.google.com/docs/cloud-messaging)

 After unsubscribing, the device will no longer receive push notifications from your application.

+If you want to test the endpoints, visit the [`/unsubscribe`](https://alerts-api.dial.to/docs#tag/subscriber/POST/v2/push/unsubscribe) endpoint in our API docs.